apache/daffodil-site/site/mg_4.0.0.md

 </div>

 ## Unparsing Infoset
-Factory methods to get an `InfosetInputter` object has been added via `Infoset.get*InfosetInputter`
+Factory methods to get an `InfosetInputter` object has been added via `Daffodil.new*InfosetInputter`

 <div>
 <ul class="nav nav-tabs">